jafari-dev/better-git-commits/README.md

 🔑 *The text of your message, must be the gist of your commit.*

 🔑 *If you think that you need a long text to tell the gist of your commit, probably you have a big commit that should be separated in 2 or more smaller commits.*

+### Use Imperative Mood:

+When you want to write a commit message, suppose you give Git an order.
+Do not ask or inform Git!
+Just command directly!

+For example, suppose you implemented a function that can transform the characters of a text into the upper case characters.

+❌ `Implementing a function that transform letters to upper case.`

+❌ `I added a function to transforming letters to upper case.`

+❌ `A function to transforming letters to upper case has been added.`

+✅ `Implement a function to transform letters to upper case.`